What is ABLE (Achieving A Better Life Experience)?

 There are a number of benefits to ABLE accounts.
 Based upon popular opinion so far, the ability to make payments toward housing expenses without causing a reduction in SSI benefits is the most significant benefit from an eligibility standpoint.
 In contrast, distributions from either a first party special needs trust or a third party special needs trust causes a reduction in the SSI payment of a limited amount.

 What is its largest downside?

-Upon the death of the disabled person, except for burial costs, all funds remaining in the account must pay back Florida Medicaid up to the amount of the lien for medical assistance provided the disabled person.
-In contrast, a payback does not occur when a parent contributes money or leaves an inheritance to a third party special needs trust.
+Upon the death of the disabled person, except for burial costs, federal law requires all funds remaining in the account must pay back the State for medical assistance provided to the disabled person.
+The Florida Legislature, however, has enacted law that has suspended this payback requirement, unless there recovery of the Medicaid lien is applicable to the probate estate of the disabled person.
+In contrast to concerns about a payback, a payback will not occur when a parent contributes money or leaves an inheritance to a third party special needs trust.

 In Summary, this is a bare-bones overview of ABLE.
-As an elder law attorney working with families of people with disabilities, I’m extremely excited about the possibilities of advising clients about the planning opportunities with ABLE accounts, and using these accounts in conjunction with special needs trusts.
+As a special needs lawyer working with families of people with disabilities, I’m extremely excited about the possibilities of advising clients about the planning opportunities with ABLE accounts, and using these accounts in conjunction with special needs trusts.

 This article is written by Emma Hemness, Esquire, of Hemness Faller Elder Law, www.hemnesslaw.com.